aerosengart/aerosengart.github.io/_posts/2025-01-13-impossibility-clustering.md

 ]
 ---

 Though the journey to this point is a bit confusing, I have recently become interesting in clustering metrics and evaluation.
-In this post, I'll work through Jon Kleinberg's "An Impossibility Theorem for Clustering".
+In this post, I'll work through a couple papers on describing how good a clustering function is based upon a set of axioms.
+These include Jon Kleinberg's "An Impossibility Theorem for Clustering" and Margareta Ackerman and Shai Ben-David's "Measures of Clustering Quality: A Working Set of Axioms for Clustering".

+---

 ## Background